theogpt/theogpt.github.io/lives-of-alcyone/index.md

 He had a beautiful son and daughter.
 Mahinda and Sanghmitta.
 All through this period the Master Mars appeared to him now and then in visions, and in one case at last he had a long interview with him, during which the Master promised that as reward for what he was then doing he should on his retur have the opportunity of doing further great benefit to his beloved country India.He also told him that from biirth to birth he should continue to work under him, andended the interview with a solemn blessing.
 Ulysses was so deeply affected by this that he abdicated in favour of his son and retired to a country house near the cave in which the Master had appeared to him, and spent his remaining

-Chart LXVII a
-Greece

-(Birth of Orion)

-499 B.C. years in meditation.
+Chart LXVII a - Greece - (Birth of Orion) 499 B.C. years in meditation.
 He wished to be allowed to retire at once into the jungle, but permission was refused to him until he reached the age of eighty.
 He meditated much upon the Master's prophecy, but could not fully understand it.
 He finally died under a tree at the age of eighty two weary of life and glad to leave it.His master was present with him during his last moments, and in order to make the passage easy for him he showed him a splendid picture of the work that he was to do in the future in connection with the founding of the Sixth Root Race in California.
 His name in this life was Ashoka, though he frequently spoke of himself as Piyadasi,"beloved of the gods".
 His son Mahinda converted the island of Ceylon to Buddhism and became an Arhat there, and is now far advanced.

-Ulysses

-Phocea

-Abel appeared about 200 B.C. at Baghdad as the son of a rich merchant.

-Corona was born 100 B.C. as Caius Julius Caesar, and Brihat 105 B.C. in Palestine--the incarnation in which he bore the name of Jesus and yielded up his body for the use of Surya.

-Corona

-Brihat

-About 95 B.C.
-Aurora appeared in Rome as Cato Uticeusis.

-A few of our characters appeared in Rome during the last half of the first century.
-Castor was Nouius Asprenna, and was Consul in A.D.
-94 in the reign of the Emperor Domitian.
-Mercury was at this time Flamen Dialis, and Apollonius of Tyana (Brihat) visited the eternal city in the course of his travels.

-Castor
-Rhea

-Brihat Mercury Vale
-Mercury appeared in India about 180, as Nagarjuna.

-Ushas Alces

-Melete Laxa

-Chart XLVII b
+Chart XLVII b - South India - 222 A.D.
-South India

 (Birth of Mizar)

-A.D.222

 It is evident that the tie between Alcyone and Mizar is of an unusual character; for in almost every life they have been associated.
 They were were together in the presence of the Lord Buddha, and after the wonderful events which characterised that incarnation, they separated for a time because the regular interval between their lives was entirely altered in Alcyone's case by the tremendous influence exerted over him by the Lord Buddha.
 Mizar was undoubtedly influenced also, but apparantly not to the same extent or perhaps in a less fundamental manner.